 - The first page will include an integrity statement that you will be required to sign.
 Signing the integrity statement implies that you have not received (and will not be giving) any information on the midterm exam to others that might imply cheating; a failure to sign the integrity statement grants an automatic score of zero, so make sure the first thing you do is to sign the statement.
 An example of the integrity statement (and grading sheet - see below) can be found here.

-- The second page (if the exam is given face-to-face) or the last page (if this is an online exam) will be a scoring page which will be filled out by the instructor when the exam has been graded; leave this page blank to avoid a point penalty.
+- The last page will be a scoring page which will be filled out by the instructor when the exam has been graded; leave this page blank to avoid a point penalty.

 - You will need a calculator and a pencil or pen for the exam.

-- The completed midterm exam will be emailed to the instructor by 9 AM Friday on the deadline.
+- Section 01 and H1 students will turn in the exam at the end of the class period.
+Section W1 students will email the exam as a PDF file to the instructor.
 Late midterm exams will be given a score of zero points, so make sure you turn the exam in early to be safe.